-Flying foxes (seen above) are the world’s largest bats, with a wingspan of up to 6 feet!
-Though flying foxes may look scary, they are harmless and serve a vital function in their rainforest homes as pollinators for many native tropical trees.
+•Flying foxes (seen above and below) are the world’s largest bats, with a wingspan of up to 6 feet!
+Though flying foxes may look scary, they are harmless and serve a vital function in their rainforest homes as pollinators and seed dispersers for many native tropical trees.

 •There are 3 species of bats that feed on the blood of other animals: the common vampire bat, the hairy-legged vampire bat, & the white-winged vampire bat.
 All vampire bats reside in Latin America, and indeed I have personally seen fresh, bloody bite wounds on horse’s necks from the nocturnal feedings of these hungry bats.

-• These creatures of the night, can locate food in total darkness by emitting high-pitched sounds and listening for the echoes.
+• These creatures of the night can locate food in total darkness by emitting high-pitched sounds and listening for the echoes.

 • Baby bats are called pups & mama bats can find them among thousands of others by their unique voice & scent.

-• Some fly south for the winter, while others hibernate.
+• Some bats fly south for the winter, while others hibernate.
 Hibernating bats can survive freezing temperatures, even encased in ice!

 • Many species are endangered due to loss of habitat, as well as a fungal disease called white-nose syndrome.

 Bats Play Vital Ecological Roles

 • INSECT CONTROL: Bats are able to consume their body weight in insects each night, making them a great natural source for mosquito control!

 • POLLINATION: Other bats eat fruit or nectar and therefore aid in pollination.
 Tropical fruit species including bananas, mangoes, and guavas depend upon bats as their pollinators, as does the agave and iconic saguaro cactus in the Sonoran Desert.